18F/uswds-jekyll/README.md

 ### Anchor JS

 You can show an anchor link next to header tags by uncommenting this section from the `_config.yml` data file.
-This will add an anchor link after the header tag on the page and post layouts.
+This will add an anchor link after the header tag on the page and post layouts making ech header linkable.
 See https://github.com/bryanbraun/anchorjs for more information.

 ```yml
 # anchor_js_targets: [h1, h2, h3, h4, h5, h6]